BrendanMYoung/KioskWarriorsWebsite/README.md

 ## Development Methodology
 ### Reasoning
 Our team has decided to go with an agile methodology to achieve the frequent deliverables required for this project.
 There are a few main factors contributing to our decision: <br>
-Frequent customer involvement<br>
+-Frequent customer involvement<br>
-Evolutionary artifacts<br>
+-Evolutionary artifacts<br>
-Rapid Prototyping<br>
+-Rapid Prototyping<br>
-Relatively simple system design<br>
+-Relatively simple system design<br>
-Real world and educational experience<br>
+-Real-world and educational experience<br>
-### Chosen Methodolgy:
+### Chosen Methodology:
-Scrum is our chosen methodology, and we will be using trello to track our backlog of tasks / stories for the development.
+Scrum is our chosen methodology, and we will be using Trello to track our backlog of tasks/stories for development.
 The board will have the following 5 active columns: <br>
-Sprint Backlog<br>
+-Sprint Backlog<br>
-In Progress<br>
+-In Progress<br>
-Ready for Tests<br>
+-Ready for Tests<br>
-In Tests<br>
+-In Tests<br>
-Done<br>
+-Done<br>

 ### Metrics:
 Sprint Velocity: N/A <br>
 Learnability: N/A<br>
 Ease of use: N/A<br>
 Defects: N/A<br>
-Test MEtrics:N/A<br>
+Test Metrics:N/A<br>
 ## Milestones
 Authentication with Symplicity <br>
 Backend dataflow<br>